 Temperance is one of the 12 Virtues that form the core of Ingenium.
 It is one of the virtues that belongs to the Autonomy Quadrant.
 It is the third Virtue taught because after gaining control of our lives from external sources with Authority, it is important to gain control of our lives from internal sources.
 Temperance is about cultivating self-control.
-Temperance is combined with Authority into the 2nd Key because they are both means of dealing with submission, or yielding to a superior force.
+Temperance was once combined with Authority into the 2nd Key because they are both means of dealing with submission, or yielding to a superior force.
 In the case of temperance, it is a way of managing a loss of control, which is often a product of something like anger or temptation that results in hindering progress toward self-mastery.

-The Litany affirmation for Temperance is the same as for Authority:
+The Litany affirmation for Temperance:

 I control my impulses.
 I know that self-mastery involves being in command of my thoughts and actions, and impulses can impede the way to self-mastery.
 I have mastery over my impulsiveness.
 I remain unperturbed by external forces, and they cannot deter my inner sanctum.

 The abbreviated Litany is “I control my impulses.”